 A combination of one, two, three, or even four letters is not a complex system.
 Hence, there is a relatively high probability that a real word of these lengths could be generated randomly.
-In the case of words of one letter, this probability is 3/27 or 11%, since there are three English words consisting of just one letter: “a,” “I,” and the ejaculative or exhortative “O.” Similarly, by starting with a real word of that length and then making random changes to one of its letters, there is a fairly high likelihood that the result would be a real word.
-For example, by starting with “cot,” randomly changing the first letter could yield the words “dot,” “got,” “hot,” “jot,” “lot,” “not,” “pot,” “rot,” “sot,” or “tot;” randomly changing the second letter could yield the words “cat” or “cut;” and random changes made to the last letter could yield “cob,” “cod,” “cog,” “col,” “con,” “cop,” “cor,” “cow,” or “cox.”
+In the case of words of one letter, this probability is 3/26 or 11.5%, since there are three English words consisting of just one letter: “a,” “I,” and the ejaculative or exhortative “O.” Similarly, by starting with a real word of that length and then making random changes to one of its letters, there is a fairly high likelihood that the result would be a real word.
+For example, by starting with “cot,” randomly changing the first letter could yield the words “dot,” “got,” “hot,” “jot,” “lot,” “not,” “pot,” “rot,” “sot,” or “tot;” randomly changing the second letter could yield the words “cat” or “cut;” and a random change made to the last letter could yield “cob,” “cod,” “cog,” “col,” “con,” “cop,” “cor,” “cow,” or “cox.”
 Continuing this process with one of the resulting, or second-generation, words would also result in a different word with a fairly high probability.
 For example, “cat” could be transformed into “bat,” “fat,” “gat,” “hat,” “mat,” “pat,” “rat,” “sat,” “tat,” “vat,” “cot,” “cut,” “cab,” “cad,” “cam,” “can,” “cap,” “car,” or “caw.”
 And the process could be continued with other resulting words.

 Obviously, the longer the combination of letters, the more complex this system becomes.
-If one were to perform this exercise in the case of combinations of nine letters, the likelihood either that the randomly-generated combination would be a real word or that, starting with an English word of nine letters, such as “realistic,” “miniscule,” “existence,” “structure,” “reproduce,” “presently,” or “organisms,” and then randomly changing one of its letters to see if it would beget a different English word is already vanishingly small, since, as we can see from the table, there are more than seven trillion such possible combinations.
+If one were to perform this exercise in the case of combinations of nine letters, the likelihood either that the randomly-generated combination would be a real word or that, starting with an English word of nine letters, such as “realistic,” “miniscule,” “existence,” “structure,” “reproduce,” “presently,” or “organisms,” and then randomly changing one of the letters to see if it will beget a different English word is already vanishingly small, since, as we can see from the table, there are more than five trillion such possible combinations.
 And this probability continues to diminish and approach zero the longer is the sequence of letters.